SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 # Exercise 3 - Configuring the App

-In this exercise, we will configure the behaviour of the app using the Fiori page map tool.
+In this exercise, we will configure the behaviour of the app using the SAP Fiori Page Map.

 ## Exercise 3.1 Enable Data Load During Start of the App